 Because it does.

-Your neighbors’ choices may tempt you to go off track, but so does your Amazon wish list.
+Your neighbors’ choices may occasionally tempt you to go off track, but your Amazon wish list is even more dangerous.
 And the Memorial Day sale at Best Buy.
 And that Starbucks on every corner.
 As well as countless other shiny objects that seem to promise immediate fulfillment.

 Granted, the American culture is not a big help when we try to overcome these temptations.
 The average person sees 3,000 marketing messages a day!
 We’re led to believe that our lives will actually be better the more stuff we buy.

 This, of course, is a downright lie that’s tricksy and false.

 Don’t buy in to the story that your life has more meaning if you buy what’s in front of you.
 The secret to having a fulfilling life is not acquiring more stuff.
 It’s being content with what you have, and valuing what’s most important – your family, your health, and your independence.

 Practice the discipline of delayed gratification so you don’t get caught up in the trap of consumerism and debt.
 Let your values and priorities guide you.
 You won’t regret it!

 It’s not too late to reach your retirement goals

 Does thinking of retirement make you feel more anxious than excited?
 In your 50s, it’s natural to start considering what life will be like after you stop working.
 But, if you know you won’t have enough saved, then it can be kind of scary.

 Whether you’ve just been procrastinating with building your retirement fund, or some life challenges have knocked you down and set you back, don’t give up hope.